-- Formulas perform calculations on connected records, like calculating the average order size of each customer.
+Formulas perform calculations on connected records.
+For example, calculating the average order size of each customer.

-- Equations combine math functions with record values to calculate new values, like calculating an order total with tax.
+Equations combine math functions with record values to calculate new values.
+For example, calculating an order total with tax.

 Formula fields run calculations on connected records.
 This means you must have a connection between two tables, where many child records can connect to a single parent record.

-- Sum: total up the values for a given field in all connected records.
+Sum: Calculate the total value of a specified field across all connected records.

-- Max: the highest value for a given field in all connected records.
+Max: The greatest value for a specified field among all connected records.

-- Min: the lowest value for a given field in all connected records.
+Min: The lowest value for a specified field in all connected records.

-- Average: the sum of all the values for a given field in all connected records, divided by the total number of connected records.
+Average: The sum of all the values for a specified field in all connected records, divided by the total number of connected records.